Guiding principles: Community Engagement

 The White House, as well as federal agencies like the Department of Energy (DOE), the Environmental Protection Agency (EPA), and the Department of Housing and Urban Development (HUD), have recognized and voiced the importance and positive impact of low-income solar programs.
 Dedicated funding from federal sources for low-income solar programs has been largely absent, but a few partnerships have formed to ensure best practices sharing between jurisdictions looking to or in the process of implementing low-income solar programs.
 Partnerships with federal agencies are very valuable because they help provide impetus at a national level for making state- and local-level solar policies more inclusive of low-income families.
 Below are a few of the national efforts underway in support of low-income solar programs.

-- HUD’s Renew300 initiative tripled the federal renewable energy target set for federally assisted housing in the President’s Climate Action Plan from 100 megawatts to 300 megawatts.
-This initiative provides technical assistance to educate affordable housing owners about the broad benefits and opportunities that solar energy provides.
-With updated commitments made in July 2016, the initiative is on track to install 344 MW of solar by 2020, exceeding the updated 202 goal, and far surpassing the President’s target in the Climate Action Plan to install 100 megawatts (MW) of solar and other types of renewable energy in Federally subsidized housing by 2020.
+- HUD’s Renew300 initiative provides technical assistance to educate affordable housing owners about the broad benefits and opportunities that solar energy provides.
+With updated commitments made in July 2016, the initiative is on track to install 344 MW of solar by 2020, exceeding its goal of 300 megawatts (MW) of solar and other types of renewable energy on federally-subsidized housing.

 - As part of the DOE’s Better Buildings Challenge to reduce energy consumption by 20 percent by 2020, the Housing Authority of the City and County of Denver partnered with a number of organizations to both develop and finance a project that brought photovoltaic solar to 387 affordable housing buildings throughout the city.
 Announced May 2016, the DOE’s Better Buildings Clean Energy in Low Income Communities Accelerator supports the President’s Climate Action Plan with a goal to accelerate investment in home energy efficiency improvement projects across the country.
 The focus of the collaboration is to lower energy bills in low-income communities through expanded installation of energy efficiency and distributed renewables.
 The program will encourage the development of innovative partnerships, best practices and funding models that a state-level agency, local government or utility program could deploy for communities that need it most.